It is prohibited to remove anything (rocks, wood, plants, animals etc.) from inside national parks or wildlife refuges.

 Of course logging without a permit is also illegal and most travelers don’t bring their chainsaws anyway but the laws may extend to driftwood.

-Many people have reported shells, rocks, pebbles, driftwood and even beach glass (which is – when you think about it – actually garbage) being confiscated from carry on luggage by Costa Rican airport security.
+Travelers have even reported beach glass (which is, when you think about it, actual garbage) being confiscated from carry on luggage by Costa Rican airport security.

-Every confiscation reported has been from from carry on and every checked treasure has made it through.
+It’s not clear why some items are being confiscated but every confiscation reported has been from from carry on – every treasure in checked baggage has made it through.

 Consider Another Kind of Collection on the Beach

 No matter how pristine a beach appears at first glance they’re all littered with plastic garbage near the high tide mark.
 It’s a never ending supply that’s replenished every 12 hours with the incoming tide.